When it comes to learning about your customers, customer feedback is a crucial practice worth implementing into your business operations.

 - If they leave a poor review

-However, sending out this many emails can take a lot of time and effort from your team.
+However, sending out this many emails can take your team a lot of time and effort.
 The good news is that you can put customer feedback email campaigns on autopilot.

-How to create and send a customer feedback email campaign
+How to create and send a customer feedback email automation

-With the right tools, you can create automated email campaigns and collect feedback in the background.
+With the right tools, you can use AI to collect customer feedback with automated email campaigns to have great customer retention and collect feedback in the background.
 Automations are made up of four parts:

 - Triggers: User-based actions that start your automation, like someone buying a product